andrewaguiar/neovimfiles/README.md

   - Badwolf: Color schema BadWolf for the win.
   - Vim-polyglot: Syntax for several languages.
   - FZF: Fuzzy searching and auto complete (mapped as `ctrl p`).
-  - NerdTree: Opens a file tree navegation.
+  - Ranger: Opens a file navigation.
   - NerdCommenter: Easy comment / uncomment (mapped as `leader cc` / `leader cu`).
   - Lightline: Beautiful status bar.
   - PutBreakPoints: Puts breakpoints in the code according the file and project